Track your Experiment Progress using Events

 device.recording_stop_and_save()

 That is all we have to do during data collection.
-Once all recordings have uploaded to Pupil Cloud, we create a project with them in order to export them using the "Downloads" view.
-In the project editor we can already see the events in every recording.
+Once the recordings have been uploaded to Pupil Cloud we can already see the events in the timeline for every recording.
+Next, export the timeseries data of all recordings from Pupil Cloud.

 import pandas as pd